Monotreme

-Monotremes (/ˈmɒnətriːmz/) are prototherian mammals of the order Monotremata.
-They are one of the three groups of living mammals, along with placentals (Eutheria), and marsupials (Metatheria).
-Monotremes are typified by structural differences in their brains, jaws, digestive tract, reproductive tract, and other body parts, compared to the more common mammalian types.
-In addition, they lay eggs rather than bearing live young, but, like all mammals, the female monotremes nurse their young with milk.
+Monotremes (/ˈmɒnətriːmz/) are mammals of the order Monotremata.
+They are the only mammals still in existence which lay eggs, rather than bearing live young.
+The five extant monotreme species are the platypus and the four species of echidnas.
+Monotremes are typified by structural differences in their brains, jaws, digestive tracts, reproductive tracts, and other body parts, compared to the more common mammalian types.
+Although they are different from other living mammals in that they lay eggs, female monotremes are like other mammals in that they nurse their young with milk.

-Monotremes have been considered members of Australosphenida, a clade that contains extinct mammals from the Jurassic and Cretaceous of Madagascar, South America, and Australia, though this is disputed.
+Monotremes have been considered by some authors to be members of Australosphenida, a clade that contains extinct mammals from the Jurassic and Cretaceous of Madagascar, South America, and Australia, but this categorization is disputed and their taxonomy is under debate.

-The only surviving examples of monotremes are all indigenous to Australia and New Guinea, although there is evidence that they were once more widespread, as Monotrematum is known from the Paleocene of South America.
-The extant monotreme species are the platypus and four species of echidnas.
-There is currently some debate regarding monotreme taxonomy.
+All extant species of monotremes are indigenous to Australia and New Guinea, although they were also present during the Late Cretaceous and Paleocene epochs in southern South America, implying that they were also present in Antarctica, though remains have not yet been found there.

 The name monotreme derives from the Greek words μονός (monós 'single') and τρῆμα (trêma 'hole'), referring to the cloaca.

 General characteristics

-Like other mammals, monotremes are endothermic with a high metabolic rate (though not as high as other mammals; see below); have hair on their bodies; produce milk through mammary glands to feed their young; have a single bone in their lower jaw; and have three middle-ear bones.
+Like other mammals, monotremes are endothermic with a high metabolic rate, though not as high as other mammals; have hair on their bodies; produce milk through mammary glands to feed their young; have a single bone in their lower jaw; and have three middle ear bones.

-In common with reptiles and marsupials, monotremes lack the connective structure (corpus callosum) which in placental mammals is the primary communication route between the right and left brain hemispheres.
+In common with marsupials, monotremes lack the connective structure (corpus callosum) which in placentals is the primary communication route between the right and left brain hemispheres.
 The anterior commissure does provide an alternate communication route between the two hemispheres, though, and in monotremes and marsupials it carries all the commissural fibers arising from the neocortex, whereas in placental mammals the anterior commissure carries only some of these fibers.

 Extant monotremes lack teeth as adults.
 Fossil forms and modern platypus young have a "tribosphenic" form of molars (with the occlusal surface formed by three cusps arranged in a triangle), which is one of the hallmarks of extant mammals.
-Some recent work suggests that monotremes acquired this form of molar independently of placental mammals and marsupials, although this hypothesis remains disputed.
+Some recent work suggests that monotremes acquired this form of molar independently of placentals and marsupials, although this hypothesis remains disputed.
 Tooth loss in modern monotremes might be related to their development of electrolocation.

 Monotreme jaws are constructed somewhat differently from those of other mammals, and the jaw opening muscle is different.
-As in all true mammals, the tiny bones that conduct sound to the inner ear are fully incorporated into the skull, rather than lying in the jaw as in cynodonts and other premammalian synapsids; this feature, too, is now claimed to have evolved independently in monotremes and therians, although, as with the analogous evolution of the tribosphenic molar, this hypothesis is disputed.
+As in all true mammals, the tiny bones that conduct sound to the inner ear are fully incorporated into the skull, rather than lying in the jaw as in non-mammalian cynodonts and other pre-mammalian synapsids; this feature, too, is now claimed to have evolved independently in monotremes and therians, although, as with the analogous evolution of the tribosphenic molar, this hypothesis is disputed.
 Nonetheless, findings on the extinct species Teinolophos confirm that suspended ear bones evolved independently among monotremes and therians.
 The external opening of the ear still lies at the base of the jaw.